 CFM & MPH

-• Comparatively, the Echo PB-580H boasts a CFM of 517, surpassing the 452 CFM of the Husqvarna 150BT, positioning it as the more effective choice for clearing leaves in a shorter amount of time.
+• When compared, the Echo PB-580H demonstrates a CFM of 517, surpassing the 452 CFM of the Husqvarna 150BT, establishing it as the more powerful tool for swiftly clearing leaves from your yard.

 • The Husqvarna 150BT's MPH of 270 beats the 216 MPH of the Echo PB-580H.
 It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.